Shannon Sanders

 Personal Website

-Praise for Company:
+Praise for THE GREAT WHEREVER

 “Subtly crafted. . . .
 The difficult aspects of negotiating family relationships are gently examined but, more interestingly, respected in their recounting.
 The complicated circuitry behind family alliances and breakdowns is artfully revealed.”―Kirkus Reviews